How Long Does It Take to Loosen Tight Hips?

 Here is a gentle way to hold expectations.
 In one session, expect a small, pleasant sense of ease that may fade by the next day at first.
 Across one to two weeks of daily practice, that ease tends to linger a bit longer each time.
 By three to six weeks, many people notice their hips simply feel more available in ordinary life, on the stairs, getting out of a car, or rolling over in bed.
 None of this is a fixed schedule, and a day when you only rest is still part of the process.

 If progress feels slow, it is rarely a sign you are doing it wrong.
 It usually means the nervous system wants a little more reassurance, which comes from smaller movements and more rest, not harder ones.
 The gentle lessons in the Feldy program for knee or hip pain work exactly this way, looking for more ease and more choices rather than a forced result.
 For a fuller picture of why hips get stuck in the first place, our explainer on why your hips feel so stiff is a good companion.
+And if you want somewhere gentle to start, our knee proprioception exercises bring the same slow attention to the knees, which share in every hip movement.

 Keeping it small, slow, and comfortable